Maungapōhatu: Early years

 The concepts of tapu and noa were central to the design, with different sections to reflect these two ideas.
 The sacred area, which included the civic amenities and sleeping houses was called the wahi tapu and fenced off from the surrounding noa area where buildings for the preparation of food and other mundane activities were built.
 The Bible was also a significant influence.
 The Hiruharama Hou was inspired by the instructions David had been given for Solomon's House as described in the Books of Chronicles and Kings.

 A two-storied structure called the Hīona (Zion) was constructed that became the parliament from where community affairs were administered.
-This circular meeting house was decorated with a design of blue clubs (Rua's personal symbol) and yellow diamonds, and stood within the inner sanctum of the pa.
+This circular meeting house was decorated with a design of blue clubs (Rua's personal symbol) and yellow diamonds, and stood within the inner sanctum of the pā.
 This was Rua's “Council Chamber and Court House” – also known as “Rua's Temple”.
 Rua thought it was modelled on the Jerusalem Temple (even though his chamber was not to be a place of worship), but the actual model was the present day Dome of the Rock on Jerusalem's Temple Mount, a Muslim holy site.
 The internal design with its two doors, winding staircase and "windows of narrow lights" was more solidly based on the biblical record.
-The unique cylindrical shape was a radical departure from traditional North Island Maori architecture.
+The unique cylindrical shape was a radical departure from traditional North Island Māori architecture.

-However, the authorities saw Rua Kenana as a disruptive influence and targeted him with the Tohunga Suppression Act of 1907, which banned traditional Māori healers from using herbs and other healing methods which were part of their traditional medicine.
-By 1908 Rua's struggle for power had brought the Tuhoe to the brink of civil war and the Prime Minister Sir Joseph Ward intervened in an attempt to curb the prophet's influence.
+However, the authorities saw Rua as a disruptive influence and targeted him with the Tohunga Suppression Act of 1907, which banned traditional Māori healers from using herbs and other healing methods which were part of their traditional medicine.
+By 1908 Rua's struggle for power had brought the Tūhoe to the brink of civil war and the Prime Minister Sir Joseph Ward intervened in an attempt to curb the prophet's influence.